ADSmarcossobral/ChampionshipApp/README.md

 # ChampionshipApp

-Creation of a championship simulator application for Object Oriented Programming pratics.
+Creation of a championship manager application for Object Oriented Programming pratics.